trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Nginx should prevent processing requests with undefined server names - also traffic on IP address.
 It also protects against configuration errors and don't pass traffic to incorrect backends.
+The problem is easily solved by creating a default catch all server config.

   > If none of the listen directives have the `default_server` parameter then the first server with the address:port pair will be the default server for this pair.

   > If someone makes a request using an IP address instead of a server name, the "Host" request header field will contain the IP address and the request can be handled using the IP address as the server name.

+  > Add `default_server` to your listen directive in the server that you want to act as the default.

   > I think the best solution is `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in Nginx.